RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 ## Making a Backup (OS X)

 Open a terminal window and type `diskutil list`.
 A list of all hard disks and partitions shows up.
-Find a partition with the name boot.
+Find a partition with the name `boot`.
 The related /dev/disk* is your retropie sd card.
 Type `sudo dd if=/dev/disk* of=backup.img bs=1m` to write a disk image to your home directory.